Saturday, 28 June 2014

 Srimat Shankaracharya praised Lord Shiva thus:

-mahAdripArshve cha taTe ramantaM sampUjyamAnaM satataM munIndraiH |Meaning:
+mahAdripArshve cha taTe ramantaM sampUjyamAnaM satataM munIndraiH |

 surAsurairyaxa mahoragADhyaiH kedAramIshaM shivamekamIDe ||